aiscience-22/UA_War/README.md

 <img width="994" alt="Screen Shot 2022-08-22 at 10 04 48 AM" src="https://user-images.githubusercontent.com/95447175/185978348-94ee5506-4bb7-4f68-b1a8-72827fafadef.png">

 ## pgAdmin PostreSQL Database
+We decided on creating a database in pgAdmin.

 ## Description of feature engineering and the feature selection, including the team's decision-making process